RogueLikeJavaENS/RogueLike/README.md

 - Skill tree
 - Implementing differente sizes for basic potions
 - Adding new types of potion
-- Creating a rarity system for equipement (and possibly every stuff)
+- Creating a rarity system for equipement (and possibly every game.stuff)
 - Add Easter Eggs (sshhh you didn't see that)

 ## Project Member